akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 To make rolling updates as smooth as possible there is a configuration property that defines the version of the application.
 This is used by rolling update features to distinguish between old and new nodes.
-For example, the default `LeasShardAllocationStrategy` avoids allocating shards to old nodes during a rolling update.
+For example, the default `LeastShardAllocationStrategy` avoids allocating shards to old nodes during a rolling update.
-The `LeasShardAllocationStrategy` sees that there is rolling update in progress when there are members with different configured `app-version`.
+The `LeastShardAllocationStrategy` sees that there is rolling update in progress when there are members with different configured `app-version`.

 To make use of this feature you need to define the `app-version` and increase it for each rolling update.